<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <category><![CDATA[Stevie]]></category>

-<guid isPermaLink="false">https://www.westbendnews.net/autonews/?p=50927</guid>
+<guid isPermaLink="false">https://www.westbendnews.net/autonews/?p=51042</guid>

-The post <a href="https://www.westbendnews.net/autonews/she-loved/">She Loved</a> first appeared on <a href="https://www.westbendnews.net/autonews">West Bend News</a>.]]></description>
+The post <a href="https://www.westbendnews.net/autonews/candles-are-good-for-you/">“Candles Are Good for You”</a> first appeared on <a href="https://www.westbendnews.net/autonews">West Bend News</a>.]]></description>

 <content:encoded><![CDATA[<figure class="wp-block-image alignleft size-full is-resized"><img data-recalc-dims="1" decoding="async" width="800" height="800" loading="lazy" src="https://i0.wp.com/www.westbendnews.net/autonews/wp-content/uploads/2025/06/Dotting-my-teas-1.png?resize=800%2C800&#038;ssl=1" alt="" class="wp-image-48102" style="width:250px" srcset="https://i0.wp.com/www.westbendnews.net/autonews/wp-content/uploads/2025/06/Dotting-my-teas-1.png?w=800&amp;ssl=1 800w, https://i0.wp.com/www.westbendnews.net/autonews/wp-content/uploads/2025/06/Dotting-my-teas-1.png?resize=768%2C768&amp;ssl=1 768w, https://i0.wp.com/www.westbendnews.net/autonews/wp-content/uploads/2025/06/Dotting-my-teas-1.png?resize=560%2C560&amp;ssl=1 560w, https://i0.wp.com/www.westbendnews.net/autonews/wp-content/uploads/2025/06/Dotting-my-teas-1.png?resize=260%2C260&amp;ssl=1 260w, https://i0.wp.com/www.westbendnews.net/autonews/wp-content/uploads/2025/06/Dotting-my-teas-1.png?resize=160%2C160&amp;ssl=1 160w" sizes="auto, (max-width: 800px) 100vw, 800px" /></figure>

-<p class=""><strong>Dotting My Teas By: Marlene Oxender</strong></p>
+<p class=""><strong>Dotting my Teas By: Marlene Oxender</strong></p>

-<p class=""><strong><em>Marlene Oxender is a writer, speaker, and author.
+<p class=""><em>Marlene Oxender is a writer, speaker, and author.
 She writes about growing up in the small town of Edgerton, her ten siblings, the memorabilia in her parents’ estate, and her late younger brother, Stevie Kimpel, who was born with Down syndrome.
-Her three published books,&nbsp;Picket Fences, Stevie and Grandma, You Already Am Old, are available on Amazon.
-Marlene can be reached at&nbsp;mpoxender@gmail.com</em></strong></p>The post <a href="https://www.westbendnews.net/autonews/she-loved/">She Loved</a> first appeared on <a href="https://www.westbendnews.net/autonews">West Bend News</a>.]]></content:encoded>
+Her three published books,&nbsp;</em>Picket Fences<em>, </em>Stevie<em> and </em>Grandma, You Already Am Old<em>, are available on Amazon.
+Marlene can be reached at&nbsp;mpoxender@gmail.com</em></p>The post <a href="https://www.westbendnews.net/autonews/candles-are-good-for-you/">“Candles Are Good for You”</a> first appeared on <a href="https://www.westbendnews.net/autonews">West Bend News</a>.]]></content:encoded>

-<post-id xmlns="com-wordpress:feed-additions:1">50927</post-id> </item>
+<post-id xmlns="com-wordpress:feed-additions:1">51042</post-id> </item>

 <item>